DavidNix/indie/README.md

 The license still stands that this software is provided **as-is with no warranty**.

-But I've tried to make reasonable security decisions such as server timeouts, CSRF protection, and setting secure headers.
+But I've tried to make reasonable security decisions such as server timeouts, CSRF protection, and secure headers.

 # Design Decisions